 - Look.
 As you walk, really look around you and notice your surroundings.

 - Do a body scan.
 Use a free guided body scan such as this one.

 Over time, a mindfulness practice can produce calmer reactions and more compassion, Stearns said.
 After teaching the one-credit course for the first time last fall, she said, she met with the students and asked, “What did this do for you?
 Did it do anything?”

 “Some of them said, ‘I found that I actually react far less dramatically.
 I step back a little bit.
 I think about the fact that the reaction is really only in my thoughts, it’s not reality.
-So do I need to act on it?’
+I ask myself whether I even need to act on it.’
 Some of them said that they stop and think more before they speak.
 They listen more.
-Because what they’ve learned to do is just observe their own thoughts.”
+What they’ve learned to do is just observe their own thoughts.”

 If you have a suggestion you’d like us to consider for “Teach Me This,” we’d love to hear it.
 Please email ideas to email@example.com.